 If you are looking for vines that are perennial in areas with cold winter, try these hardy perennial vines:

 - American bittersweet – American bittersweet (Celastrus scandens) survives winters in zones 3 and up.
-The vines grow 15 to 20 feet long and bear white or yellowish flowers in spring.
+The vines grow 15 to 20 feet (4.5 to 6 m.) long and bear white or yellowish flowers in spring.
 If there is a male pollinator nearby, the flowers are followed by red berries.
 The berries are toxic to humans but a treat for birds.
 American bittersweet needs full sun and a well-draining soil.